BerlinSky/webpack2-setup/README.md

 ## Change Log:

-1. Add a new route in app.routes for ContactComponent
+1. Add arouterLinks in the AppComponent
-2. Use /contact to view the route output
+2. Use navigation links to view the route output